apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/dotnet/dotnetcore/index.md

 # .Net SDK integration

 To integrate .Net web services with API Toolkit, an SDK called the `ApiToolkit.Net` client for API Toolkit is utilized.
 It keeps track of incoming traffic, aggregates the requests, and then delivers them to the apitoolkit servers.
-We'll concentrate on providing a step-by-step instruction for integrating an API toolkit into our Golang web service in this tutorial.

 ## Design decisions:

-- The SDK relies on google cloud pubsub over grpc behind the scenes, to ensure that your traffic is communicated to APIToolkit for processing in the most efficient ways.
+- APItoolkit SDK relies on google cloud pubsub over grpc behind the scenes, to ensure that your traffic is communicated to APIToolkit for processing in the most efficient ways.
 - Processing the live traffic in this way, allows :
   1. APIToolkit to perform all kinds of analysis and anomaly detection and monitoring on your APIs in real time.
   2. Users to explore their API live, via the api log explorer.